kitihounel/fspell/readme.md

 ## How Does It Work?
 The program used a predefined set of files.
 - The file `words` contains the list of valid words.
 It is the base dictionary.
-- The file `misspells` contains the words you want suggestions for.
+- The file `misspells` contains the words you want suggestions for (you can change its content at will).
 - A third file `words.sample` contains a sample of words from the file `words`.
   It was used when testing the program.